|

 This is called lateral color fringing, and will not go away by stopping down the aperture.
 Less common color fringing

-is called axial, and it can occur anywhere in the image, and is identified by a single color all the way around an in focus
+is called axial, and it can occur anywhere in the image, and is identified by a single color all the way around an in-focus

 object.
-You may notice it in the central area, thankfully, this type of color fringing goes away as you stop down the
+You may notice it in the central area, however, this type of color fringing is normally only visible at large

-and small, re-sized complete images to show how the lens performs optically.
+shots below.
+Here I use sample crops and small, re-sized complete images to show how the lens performs optically.

 Sun centered, F/5.6